Refinancing requirements for mortgages

 - Closing costs.
 You might pay between 2% and 6% of the loan amount in closing costs when you refinance according to Forbes.com.
 Learn more about the costs of refinancing.

 Loan disclosures and closing your loan

-Finally you will need to review and sign the loan disclosures your lender sends you to get your home refinancing approved.
+You will need to review and sign the loan disclosures we send you to get your home refinancing approved.
 You’ll also need to attend the loan closing and sign new mortgage documents.

-Last reviewed and updated February 2022 by Freedom Mortgage Corporation.
+Last reviewed and updated June 2023 by Freedom Mortgage Corporation.